10 of the Scariest Haunted Hotels in America

 Once a hospital and an asylum for children, the Hotel Parq Central has its fair share of ghosts.

 Stories of haunting activity began during the hotel's run as a psychiatric hospital for children with mental illness.
-Patients and staff reported seeing and hearing things.
-Some complained of having their covers pulled off of them during the night, whispering, moving objects, and getting scratched and hurt.
+Patients and staff reported seeing and hearing unexplainable things.
+Some complained of having their covers pulled off of them during the night, whispering, moving objects, being scratched, and just generally hurt.

 Rates for the Hotel Parq run around $140.00 to $179.00 a night.